InRule/Samples/Developer Samples/WindowsContainers/readme.md

 1. Clone the repository into a working directory

+2. Select a version of InRule from the [InRule Azure AppServices Releases](https://github.com/InRule/AzureAppServices/releases) page (e.g., `v5.3.0`)

-2. Run the [build.ps1](/build.ps1) script, passing in the name of the tag you'd like to use:
+3. Run the [build.ps1](/build.ps1) script, supplying both the name of the tag you'd like to apply to the built images along with the name of the InRule Release Tag selected in the previous step:

-`.\build.ps1 -tag 'v5.1.1'`
+`.\build.ps1 -tag myBuild -reposTag v5.3.0`

+4. (opt.)
 If you want to also have the images tagged as 'latest', pass `-SetLatestTag` to the script:

-`.\build.ps1 -tag 'v5.1.1' -setLatestTag`
+`.\build.ps1 -tag myBuild -reposTag v5.3.0 -setLatestTag`

+5. (opt.)
 To skip building the `inrule-server` base image, pass the `skipServerBuild` switch to the build script.

+6. (opt.)
+Specify the name of the docker registry repository to use for the images (e.g., **inrule**/inrule-server)

 For instructions on building a set of images using Compose, see the section below on **Using Docker Compose to provision a rule execution environment**